About us

 Ethnopunk Journey

-Our adventure began on June 21, 2020, in Kamakura, with a mission to embark on a 2,000 km walking pilgrimage to Yakushima.Along the way, we performed traditional music and dance shows, creating a unique fusion of cultures.
+Our adventure began on June 21, 2020, in Kamakura, with a mission to embark on walking pilgrimage to Yakushima.Along the way, we performed traditional music and dance shows, creating a unique fusion of cultures.
 Our performances feature traditional Japanese shamisen music, Slovakian fuyara flute music, and the mesmerizing shishimai dance.Over the past three years, we've journeyed through Kanagawa, Shizuoka, Aichi, Mie, Wakayama, Nara, Kyoto, Osaka, Kobe, Okayama, Hiroshima, Yamaguchi, and then Kyushu; Fukuoka, Nagasaki, Kumamoto, Kagoshima and reached the final destination, the Jomon Sugi tree, in Yakushima.

 Enjoy some of our videos on YouTube that offer glimpses into the adventures we've had along the journey.: